-Our future plans are set out in our Community Safety Plan (CSP), and on 8 February 2024 the Authority approved a revenue budget of £73.9m for 2024/25, along with a new Medium Term Financial Plan (MTFP), to support the delivery of this CSP.
+Our future plans are set out in our Community Safety Plan (CSP), and on 6 February 2025 the Authority approved a revenue budget of £76.4m for 2025/26, along with a new Medium Term Financial Plan (MTFP), to support the delivery of this CSP.
 The CSP is also supported by our Strategic Assessment of Risk, which examines a range of key factors that impact on our organisation, from opportunities and challenges emerging from within the fire sector and those within the wider public-sector environment.
 The assessment aims to highlight the strategic and operational risks we face and describes how we intend to deal with them.

-Whilst we achieved a balanced budget for 2024/25, we are facing further financial challenges due to the ongoing uncertainty over funding in the medium to long term.
-Central Government provided a single-year Funding Settlement for 2024/25, the approach for the sixth consecutive year.
-Future years budget plans are therefore based on a range of assumptions about the future funding levels we are likely to receive.
-The projected deficit for 2025/26 is £2m, increasing to £2.5m in 2026/27 and £3.1m in 2027/28.
+Whilst we achieved a balanced budget for 2025/26, we continue to face further financial challenges due to the ongoing uncertainty over funding in the medium to long term.
+Central Government provided a single-year Funding Settlement for 2025/26, the approach for the seventh consecutive year.
+Future years' budget plans are therefore based on a range of assumptions about the future funding levels we are likely to receive.
+The projected deficit for 2026/27 is £1.380m, increasing to £1.511m in 2027/28 and £1.764m in 2028/29.